ll000ll/command-line-portfolio-mgr/README.md

 - if we use RDbMS, should we use ORM, or just use the DB directly
 - once we have some analytics, should we allow for hybrid ways of querying data, like in-memory json-like searches for the latest data, and RDBMS for older data.
 - cryptocompare.com API is free, but it has a limit.
 Should we establish a process for tracking the limit and alerting if we are close to it?

+### updates

+- "version": "0.1.1" - we can now query for a token at a given date (provided in since Epoch format)
+Note: the query takes 30-45 seconds to complete for the test set of 30M records in the csv file